 If you want to help them learn more in addition to what they learn at school, it’s best to concentrate on vocabulary instead of grammar.
 For one thing, grammar is much easier and more efficiently taught in a school, rather than you have to understand what modal verbs are when doing the dishes.
 Another explanation is that their teacher is usually teaching them language as per a carefully laid out syllabus; you wouldn’t want to confuse them.

 Learning English at an early age has a huge impact on a child’s cognitive growth.
 They will increase their focus and become even more responsive and effective problem solvers.
 Another fascinating benefit is that your child would be able to multitask effectively.

-Learn English with The Real School and prepare your kids for the big challenging world.
+Learn English with The Real School Of Montessori and prepare your kids for the big challenging world.